-Royal Roads University acknowledges that the campus is located on the traditional lands of the Xwsepsum (Esquimalt) and Lkwungen (Songhees) ancestors and families who have lived here for thousands of years.
+Royal Roads University acknowledges that the campus lies on the traditional lands of the Xwsepsum (Esquimalt) and Lkwungen (Songhees) ancestors and families who have lived here for thousands of years, sharing these lands with the neighbouring Scia'new (Beecher Bay) and T'Sou-ke (Sooke) Nations.

-This land has been part of the fabric of the life of Indigenous communities long before Hatley Castle was built, and it will be long into the future.
 It is with gratitude that we now learn and work here, where the past, present and future of Indigenous and non-Indigenous students, faculty and staff come together.